AlexProgrammerDE/Pimusic/README.md

 This Repository installs multiple music service repositorys to let you play music by Spotify Connect, Airplay and Bluetooth.

-I want to add Mopidy.
+This is my first real projekt so dont be too hard to me when somethig not works.

-So watch my project.
+I am not a good programmer.

-I am not a good programmer so I cant help very much.
+But report me the Issue and I will try to fix it.

 I am using already the following repositorys: